 Luckily, there is an upside to this story! 🙂

-Stack Overflow recently published the world’s largest and most comprehensive developer survey - The Global Developer Hiring Landscape 2018.
-In this survey, they asked more than 100,000 developers from around the world about their job seeking status.
+Stack Overflow recently published the world’s largest and most comprehensive developer survey - Stack Overflow’s annual Developer Survey 2019.
+In this survey, they asked 90,000 developers from around the world about their job seeking status.

 They find out that only 16% of developers are actively looking for a job, but an overwhelming 75% of developers are interested in hearing about new job opportunities! 🙌